 When to write the SP

-- Deadline for submission and defense of SP is fixed.
+- Deadline for submission and SP presentation is fixed.

 |October||31st December||15th January||1st March|

 - Topics of the seminar paper are assigned / chosen individually by student.

 - Students are recommended to consult theme of their thesis with the lecturer of the relevant subject.

 - Before the student starts working on the seminar paper, the topic must be approved by the lecturer.

 - Each student can, obviously, ask his or her lecturer for a consultation.

 - In the seminar paper, students should prove the ability of deeper understanding a processing of the chosen issue which exceeds the framework of the course and its basic study literature.

 - The seminar paper should be submitted via following student form.